Cox-Automotive/alks-cli/README.md

 Outputs the created role's ARN.

 ### `iam createtrustrole`

+DEPRECATED: we recommend using `iam createrole` instead since you can use it to create all the same types of roles as this command and more

 `alks iam createtrustrole` Creates a new IAM Trust role for the requested type in the specified AWS account.